iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> Doesn't work .
+Can't scroll on screen or get may location informaton<br> :date: __2020-09-09 13:06:18__

+> No point in having the app.
+You go to check your application status and it brings you to the website.
+App serves no purpose.<br> :date: __2020-09-05 00:28:47__

+> I cannot log in i need to check my status<br> :date: __2020-08-31 07:30:24__

+> What is this nonsense about agreeing to terms for "PURCHASES"?
+I do NOT need this and would rather have not installed it.<br> :date: __2020-08-26 01:09:32__

 > Needs to be GPS enabled.
 I shouldn't have to create a list of areas to monitor<br> :date: __2020-07-22 14:55:20__

 > App should work as a REAL emergency service!
 No wifi or data usage!
 With today's technology & the dangerous times we r living in as well as facing especially with riots & illness!
 This app is put on by OUR GOVERNMENT!!
 IT SHOULD WORK FLAWLESSLY!!
 I think y'all r paid enough to PROTECT US!
 YOU SHOULD DO YOUR JOB!!!
 So sick n tired of the buck being passed & the excuses!
 YOU WANTED UR JOB SO DO IT!
 OR FIND ANOTHER!<br> :date: __2020-07-17 17:56:20__